renodubois/ParliProgram/README.md

 # ParliProgram
-A cross-platform, lightweight program used to help run organizational meetings more efficiently.
+A cross-platform and lightweight program used to help run organizational meetings more efficiently.